 The antioxidant properties of vanilla oil protect the body from wear and tear by neutralizing free radicals.
 Antioxidants are substances that help prevent certain types of cell damage, especially those caused by oxidation.
 Oxidation is one of the biggest causes behind most of our health troubles and diseases.
 It leads to the formation of free radicals, which are very dangerous to the body’s tissues and have been connected to cancer and premature aging.

 High-antioxidant foods and plants are evaluated by ORAC score (oxygen radical absorption capacity), which tests the power of a substance to absorb and eliminate free radicals.
+Dried vanilla bean spice is rated at an incredible 122,400 ORAC value!
 A study published in the Journal of Agricultural and Food Chemistry noted that pure vanilla extract, which was made with cured vanilla beans and 60 percent aqueous ethyl alcohol, has high levels of antioxidant activity.
 The study noted that the results “point towards the potential use of vanilla extract components as antioxidants for food preservation and in health supplements as nutraceuticals.”
 (2)

 2. Boosts Libido